NicoZeitz/Campingplatzverwaltung/README.md

 Nico:

+- [x] GUIController
+    - [x] Handlers: look that all handlers treat collections as immutable, don't get as payload, check before fire update
+    - [x] Dialog: don't pass data in constructor but in processUpdateEvent (CalendarComponent is impossible as Lutz does not allow setting the date after creating the dialog)
+- [ ] Buchung/Ausruestung/EntityFactory/GUIController/BookingCreateComponent: Equipment is not saved / associated
 - [ ] GUIConfiguration: The window location is not always saved
 - [ ] BookingCreateComponent
     - [x] GUI: Disable chip card selector iff "" is the only entry